-Correspondence, legal and business documents and a few photographs relating to the genealogy of the McKinnon family of Edinburgh, Colonsay and Mull in Scotland and Erin Township and Guelph in Wellington County.
+Correspondence, legal and business documents, and a few photographs relating to the genealogy of the McKinnon family of Edinburgh, Colonsay and Mull in Scotland, as well as Erin Township and Guelph in Wellington County.
 Oversize file contains genealogy of the Clan MacKinnon (2 pieces including coat of arms and tartans), blueprint genealogical chart for James Winstanley of Braunston, and two certificates of appointment for Robert Lachlan McKinnon,1928.
-[Located in Map cabinet 21, Drawer 15]
+[Located in Map Cabinet 21, Drawer 15]

-Donated by Charles L. McKinnon, Guelph and Robert L. McKinnon, Toronto, Sept.
-1993
+Donated by Charles L. McKinnon, Guelph and Robert L. McKinnon, Toronto, in September 1993.

 Robert Lachlan McKinnon (1872-1954) began his law career in Guelph in 1898 and served as Judge of the County Court of the County of Wellington and Local Judge of the High Court Division of the Supreme Court of Ontario, from his appointment in 1928 until his retirement in 1947.